Skip to main content

 When is this test useful?

-• You want a detailed overview of your metabolic and organ function
+• you want a broad overview of your metabolic and organ function

-• You are taking medications that may affect your liver, kidneys, or electrolytes
+• you take medications that may affect your liver, kidneys or electrolytes

-• You have a family history of kidney disease, liver conditions, or diabetes
+• you have a family history of kidney or liver conditions or diabetes

-• You want to monitor how your body responds to dietary or lifestyle changes
+• you want to track how your body responds to changes in diet or lifestyle

 What do the results mean?

-Each marker is shown alongside a reference range.
-Values within range generally suggest normal function for that parameter.
-When a value falls outside the range, it may point to an area worth discussing with a healthcare provider.
-For example, an elevated creatinine with a reduced eGFR may suggest altered kidney filtration, while elevated liver enzymes may reflect increased liver cell activity.
+Each value appears alongside a reference range.
+Values within that range generally suggest normal function for that parameter.
+When a value falls outside it, that may be a point to discuss with a healthcare provider.
+An elevated creatinine with a reduced eGFR may, for example, fit altered kidney function, while raised liver enzymes may point to more liver cell activity.

-Individual values can fluctuate based on hydration, diet, and timing.
-A healthcare provider can help interpret the results in the context of your overall health.
+Individual values can fluctuate due to hydration, diet and timing.
+A doctor can interpret your result in the context of your overall health picture.

 Preparation